Local Access Centre

 WARMLY WELCOMES YOU

-Local Access Centre Limited is a user led charity.
-It is committed to provide information, advice, guidance and referral services and facilitate enhancement of skills for our users.
+Local Access Centre (LAC) is a user led charity.
+It is committed to provide information, advice, guidance and referral services and facilitate enhancement of skills for our users in Birmingham and the West Midlands Combined Authority region.

-We support people with disabilities, BAME, lone parents, elderly, youth and people with longterm health conditions.
+We support people with disabilities, BAME/ethnically diverse communities, lone parents, elderly, youth and people with longterm health conditions.

 Specialising in areas of unemployment, benefits advice, training, money management such as debt advice, financial literacy and enabling users to access services and overcome barriers by providing bespoke services including provision of work related learning for young persons aged 13-25 and foster entrepreneurism skills for all.